-5. ADDITIONAL RULES FOR GROCERY STORES
+6. ADDITIONAL REQUIREMENTS FOR GROCERY STORES

-Stores apply the rules in this chapter.
-The stores that have their own production of plant-based products also follow the rules in Chapter 2 BASIC RULES and Chapter 3 ADDITIONAL RULES FOR PRODUCERS.
+In addition to the basic requirements, grocery stores must also apply the requirements in this chapter.
+The stores that have their own production of plantbased products must also follow the requirements in Chapter 2 and Chapter 3.